LeviOrtega/HoloFrontEnd/README.md

 # Holocron Resume Project

-This project was created for the Sporediggers hackathon competition.
-As we all know, resumes are boring, boring to read, boring to write.
-Well no more, if you're a Star Wars nerd that is.
-The main goal of this project was to create a fun, interactive, and overall creative experience for those who want to add some flair to their resume.
-I did this by creating a website where users could create their Star Wars avatar, choose their side, upload their resume, and watch their 'Holocron Resume' come to life.
+This website was created by me, Levi Ortega, for a Hackathon competition hosted by the company Spore.
+My idea behind this project was to create a fun and interactive experience when it came to reviewing resumes.
+I wanted to incorporate my love for Star Wars and challenge myself by taking on new technologies and competing in my first Hackathon.
+This project was created using React as the front end, and Firebase/Firestore for the back end, hosting, and database.

+All of the code is open source to view here: https://github.com/LeviOrtega/HoloFrontEnd